aissam-ahbar/angular-end2end-tests-protractor/README.md

-# angular End-to-end tests with Protractor (deprecated by Google)
+# Angular End-to-end tests with Protractor (deprecated by Google)

+Write an end-to-end test using page object and Jasmine spec file.

 ```ts
 # Page object (CSS selection, navigation)